 andrew (at) fieldworkcollaborative (dot) com

 Director of Operations and Design

 Andrew Schachman designs environments, infrastructures, and installations.
 He is the executive co-director of two organizations that are experimental spaces for delivering arts and culture within existing metropolitan networks: Floating Museum and Fieldwork Collaborative Projects.
 Trained as an architect, he designed and managed projects for the offices of Zaha Hadid, Perkins and Will, Carol Ross Barney, and Doug Garofalo.
 His projects have received numerous awards including the Distinguished Building Award from the American Institute of Architects and the Richard H. Driehaus Foundation Award for Architectural Excellence in Community Design.
 Principal of Studio Andrew Schachman, he recently completed the design for the Palais de Tokyo’s exhibition, “Singing Stones,” in the roundhouse of the DuSable Museum of African American History.
-Andrew is a Studio Associate Professor in the College of Architecture at the Illinois Institute of Technology.
+Andrew is a Lecturer in Urban Design at the University of Chicago, Department of Art History.